turbot/steampipe-mod-kubernetes-insights/dashboards/clusterrole/docs/cluster_role_detail.md

-This dashboard answers the following questions for each Cluster Role:
+This dashboard answers the following questions for each ClusterRole:

 - What relationships does the Cluster Role have with other resources?
 - How is my Cluster Role configured?